"Because that pool cleaner's van has been parked out on the street for over four hours. No one's pool is that dirty."

 - Mooks driving around in a black van sedate Wallace and capture Esther in Sin City.

 - Clint Barton thinks he sees one outside his apartment window:

 Hawkeye: Is it just me, or does that van look like a van.

 Mockingbird: Even for you that makes no...
 Oh, wait yeah, that's definitely a van.

-- In The Game, Michael Douglas finds himself being terrorized by various cars marked "CRS."
+- In The Game (1997), Nicholas finds himself being terrorized by various cars marked "CRS."
 One's a cabbie (Crown Royal Sedans), another a maintenance van (Cable Repair Services), etc.

-- A scene in Oceans Eleven involved the team attempting to purchase a Van in Black.
+- A scene in Ocean's Eleven involved the team attempting to purchase one of these.
 Hilarity Ensues.

-- In ET The Extraterrestrial, the government forces use a van with surveillance equipment to find E.T.
+- In E.T. the Extra-Terrestrial, the government forces use a black van with surveillance equipment to find E.T.